Delhi BJP to hold 'referendum' on new liquor policy; MP says policy can 'encourage women to drink' | Politics

 The Delhi BJP will hold a ''referendum'' on March 4 seeking 10 lakh people's opinion on the Arvind Kejriwal government's new excise policy, its president Adesh Gupta said on Monday.

-The party's Delhi MP said the 'pink liquor shops' opened under the new policy could ''encourage women to drink and pass out on drains and streets''.
+The party's MP Hans Raj Hans said the 'pink liquor shops' opened under the new policy could ''encourage women to drink and pass out on drains and streets''.

 ''Will it look good if women get liquor from pink shops, get drunk and pass out on drains and streets,'' posed the Lok Sabha member from North West Delhi.